ArriW/thunder/guides/references/command-vocabulary.md

 - **❌ Never repeat a cue** - If Thunder doesn't respond, the behavior isn't conditioned yet
 - **❌ Never use the name meaninglessly** - Don't say "Thunder" constantly or it becomes background noise
-- **❌ Never use markers inconsistently** - "Yes" always means the same thing
+- **❌ Never use markers inconsistently** - "Good" always means the same thing
 - **❌ Never call Thunder for something unpleasant** - Name should always predict good things
 - **❌ Never give a command you can't enforce** - Set Thunder up for success